 Only 2% of VPs are anycast unstable with more than 3 services, and none are unstable with more than 7.
-Since very few VPs have problems with all anycast services, this confirms that there are problems that are not very near the VPs.
+Since very few VPs have problems with all anycast services, we rule out case (2), that there are problems that are not very near the VPs.

-The distribution of 2016 dataset conforms with the 2015.
+The distribution of 2016 dataset is similar to 2015.
 The new weeks saw 494 unstable VPs, more than the 2015 datasets.
 The fact that highest number of letters the VP experiencing instability simultaneously goes from 8 to 7 is normal considering we add another letter in our dataset.

 One source of instability are paths that are load balanced over multiple links, where link selection is a function of information in packets that change in each packet.
 For example, the UDP source port is randomized in each of our queries; if it is included in a hash function for load balancing, packets could take different links.
-This problem has previously been observed in ping-based latency measurements [12].
+This problem has previously been observed in ping-based latency measurements [14].
 Additional work is provided in following sections §IV-F trying to understand these root causes.